Mjz86/C_colon/mcc.md

     when we search , each time we do so , we search for the byte , and in each section,  the bytes are next to each other , so 64 bytes (64 bases) can be easily searched through without a cashe miss , and in most cases,  we have few bases , so , the first steps , which are the most likely to find the hash in ( cryptographic hashes are uniformly distributed, so in 256 bases ( which is a lot) we are likely to have 1 to 5 bases, so the next step will likely resolve the search ).

-    also ,either way we will need to access the offset anyway,  and because of the 32 byte alignment , we know that ( assuming 64 byte cache line) we only access one cache line to get both the offset , and the 256bit hash to check equality with to see if we have a match.
+    also ,either way we will need to access the offset anyway,  and because of the 32 byte alignment , we know that ( assuming 64 byte cache line) we only access one cache line to get both the offset , and the 256bit hash to check equality with to see if we have a match, also , the base-visibility-bit-flag at the index must be true for a successful  cast, because an inaccessibile base cast results in nullptr.

     this strategy helps mitigate the binary search cache miss penalty.

-    if the number of bases are less than 64 , we most likely have only 3 cache lookups ( 1 for the first search step , and assume the first step is successful, another one for the  v table lockup  , and last one for check and pointer offset lookup)
+    if the number of bases are less than 64 , we most likely have only 4 cache lookups ( 1 is the baseline for v table access , 1 for the first search step , and assume the first step is successful, another one for the  v table lockup  , and last one for check and pointer offset lookup, but the visibleity is inlined)

     in practice most structures have less than astronomical base counts , truncated-count helps to reduce all that 256 of precision,  untill we reach a  sorted set that will lose uniqueness as soon as we truncade more , gaining  the same speed with  equivalent functionality and practically fewer bytes in the table.